GMOD/jbrowse-docker-examples/README.md

 * GenomeTools for validating and sorting GFF
 * SAMTools (to get bgzip and tabix)
 * BioPerl
-* AWS CLI (for optionally placing resulting data in an S3 bucket)
+* AWS command line interface (CLI) (for optionally placing resulting data in an S3 bucket)
 * git

 The Dockerfile defining this base image is in the Alliance of Genome Resources GitHub repo for JBrowse containers (https://github.com/alliance-genome/agr_jbrowse_container) at https://github.com/alliance-genome/agr_jbrowse_container/blob/master/Dockerfile.processenv.